 For children with lung diseases such as CF and asthma, taking medications by inhaling them can improve how well the drugs work and reduce side effects.
 Many new drug therapies are being developed with this in mind, including inhaled antibiotics, airway wetting and clearance agents, long-acting bronchodilators, antioxidants, gene-modifying agents, and gene replacement therapy.

 With so many treatments requiring inhalation, the time-burden on the patient is so great that nonadherence with therapy becomes a real problem.
 The Nemours Aerosol Research Lab in Orlando, founded in 1999, has been exploring efficient new technologies to shorten treatment times, and has participated in clinical research projects designed to improve treatment adherence and study new therapies.
-Nemours Children’s Hospital in Orlando, is in a unique position to advance this work.
+Nemours Children’s Hospital, Florida is in a unique position to advance this work.
 Researchers can test various drugs and delivery devices in the lab and have the clinical population and experience to carry that research forward into phase 1 through phase 3 testing.

 The Lab opens up new avenues for patients to experience cutting-edge therapies and gives them hope for a better tomorrow.
 It also has allowed Nemours to participate on national and international levels to affect the care of children with CF and respiratory diseases.

 CF Foundation Patient Registry

 Nemours Children’s Clinic locations in the Delaware Valley and Florida participate in the CF Foundation Patient Registry.
 The registry collects data anonymously on individuals with CF to better understand the illness and ultimately improve the care and survival of patients with CF. The Patient Registry was established in 1966 as a means to monitor important trends in CF and accomplish these goals.